To view this, you need to install the Flash Player 8. Please go to here and download it.

 Dr. Renee McIntosh graduated Summa Cum Laude from Southern California College of Optometry with a bachelor's degree in Visual Science.
 She then received her Doctor of Optometry degree from Southern California College of Optometry in 1999.
 Her optometric education next brought her to Salt Lake City for training with specialists at Moran Eye Center and the VA Hospital.
 Dr. McIntosh completed a year of residency training at Illinois College of Optometry in Primary Eye Care.
 She resides in Bluffdale, Utah with her husband Eric and their son.

-Dr. Weston T. Barney graduated from Southern California College of Optometry where he received special recognition for excellence in Patient care.
-Dr. Barney continued his training by completing clinical rotations at the Moran Eye Center, SLC Veterans Hospital, and Garden Grove Pediatric clinic.
-As part of his education, he also completed an internship at Hoopes Vision which focused on the treatment and management of LASIK, PRK, and cataract refractive surgery patients.
-Dr. Barney was born in Richfield Utah.
-He is fluent in Spanish and enjoys providing vision care to the less fortunate through humanitarian missions.
-He currently resides in Payson, UT with his wife Jennie and their three girls.
+Dr. Weston Barney graduated from Southern California College of Optometry where he received special recognition for excellence in patient care and clinical proficiency.
+He gained advanced training at the Moran Eye Center, SLC Veterans Hospital, Garden Grove Pediatric clinic, and Hoopes Vision specializing in the treatment of ocular disease and management of LASIK, PRK, and cataract refractive surgery patients.
+Dr. Barney is licensed by the Utah State Board of Optometry and is a member of the Utah and American Optometric Associations.
+He is fluent in Spanish and enjoys traveling to provide vision care to underserved regions.
+Dr. Barney was born in Richfield Utah and currently resides in Herriman with his wife Jennie and their four daughters.